At last, I can just be.

 When clients reach out to me, they’re ready to move away from abandoning themselves to centering themselves.

-You do not have to identify with any of these categories for us to work together!
+Please note that you do not have to identify with any of these categories for us to work together!
 I welcome folks from many different paths.

 • QTBIPOC identities and experiences

-• Asian American identities and experiences
+• Asian American / children of immigrant identities and experiences

 • mixed race identities and experiences